stellar/slingshot/musig/README.md

 This is a signature scheme for signing messages.
 This design doc describes the protocol for signing a single message with one public key (where the public key can be created from a single party's private key, or from the aggregation of multiple public keys), and for signing multiple messages with multiple public keys.
 The public key aggregation and multi-message signing protocols are implemented from the paper, ["Simple Schnorr Multi-Signatures with Applications to Bitcoin"](https://eprint.iacr.org/2018/068.pdf).

-In future iterations, we can consider signing with public keys that are nested aggregations of public keys.
+In future work, we can consider signing with public keys that are nested aggregations of public keys.

 ## Definitions